-I appreciate conversations with Trevor Gallen, comments from seminar participants at Clemson University, and the financial support of the George J. Stigler Center for the Study of the Economy and the State.
+I appreciate conversations with Trevor Gallen, Paul Winfree, comments from seminar participants at Clemson, Suffolk, and Western Kentucky universities, and the financial support of the George J. Stigler Center for the Study of the Economy and the State.
 The views expressed herein are those of the author and do not necessarily reflect the views of the National Bureau of Economic Research.

 NBER working papers are circulated for discussion and comment purposes.
-They have not been peer-reviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.
+They have not been peerreviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.

-© 2013 by Casey B. Mulligan.
+\bigcirc 2013 by Casey B. Mulligan.
 All rights reserved.
-Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.
+Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including \bigcirc notice, is given to the source.

-Average Marginal Labor Income Tax Rates under the Affordable Care Act Casey B. Mulligan

-NBER Working Paper No. 19365
+Average Marginal Labor Income Tax Rates under the Affordable Care Act Casey B. Mulligan NBER Working Paper No. 19365 August 2013, Revised December 2013 JEL No. E24,H31,I18,I38

-August 2013

-JEL No. E24,H31,I18,I38